-In New Hampshire, both parents have a duty to support their child.
+In New Hampshire, both parents have a duty to support their children.
+(N.H.
+Rev. Stat.
+Ann. § 458-C:1.)
 Typically, however, only the non-custodial parent (sometimes called the obligor for child support purposes) actually pays support.
-The custodial parent (orobligee) remains responsible for child support too, but the law assumes that this parent spends the required amount directly on the child.
+The custodial parent (or obligee) remains responsible for child support too, but the law assumes that this parent spends the required amount directly on the child.

-Child support payments are based primarily on the parents’ income and the number of children they need to support.
-Parents must also share child care and medical expenses, and may have to cover other costs, like those for education.
+The primary factor in child support calculations is the parents' income and the number of children they support.
+Parents must also share childcare and medical expenses and may have to cover other costs, like those for education.
 You can estimate your fair share of support by using the Child Support Guidelines, but a court can adjust the amount of support up or down if the guidelines provide a number that would be unfair to a parent or the child.

-To calculate child support payments, you need to start with each parent’s gross income.
-Gross income is all income from all sources.
-This includes your salary, wages, bonuses and commissions from your job, but also any pension or severance pay.
-It is also money that comes from any royalties, dividends, a trust, or rental profits - among other things.
+To calculate child support payments, you need to start with each parent's gross income.
+Gross income is all income from all sources like your salary, wages, bonuses, and commissions from your job.
+Courts will also include income from any pension, severance pay, royalties, dividends, trusts, or rental profits - among other things.
 Lottery winnings and even spousal support received count too.

 There are a few benefits that you can leave out of gross income like Temporary Assistance for Needy Families (TANF), food stamps, and other government assistance benefits.

-Once you have each parent’s gross income, you can make deductions for pre-existing child support paid, 50% of actual self-employment taxes paid, any mandatory retirement payments, taxes paid, and child care and medical support costs.
-The result is the parents’ adjusted incomes.
-Add them together (to get the combined income) and then check the Child Support Guidelines Table for the total child support payment based on the number of children to support.
+Once you have each parent's gross income, you can make deductions for preexisting payments, like child support, 50% of actual self-employment taxes, any mandatory retirement payments, taxes, and childcare and medical support costs.
+The result of the calculation equals the parents' adjusted incomes.
+Add the incomes together (to get the combined income) and then check the Child Support Guidelines Table for the total child support payment based on the number of children to support.

-Parents then split the total amount of support between them, according to their individual incomes.
-This means that the parent who earns more will end up with a larger share of the child support obligation.
-This isn’t meant to punish the higher-earning parent.
-Instead, it protects the child’s standard of living.
+Parents then split the total amount of support between them, according to their individual incomes, meaning the parent who earns more will end up with a larger share of the child support obligation.
+Child support isn't meant to punish the higher-earning parent.
+Instead, it protects the child's standard of living.

 Where a parent or child faces special circumstances that would make following the guidelines unfair, a court can adjust the amount of support.
 Before a child support order is issued, either parent can ask the court to deviate from the guidelines.
 Then, keeping the child's best interest in mind, a judge will review the following factors to adjust the amount of child support either up or down: